yohannes911/select2/doc/select2.md

 ### Protocol ###

-**`select2` is a wait-free synchronization primitive, that selects one and only one thread from 2 threads** (thats why it is called `select2`).
+**The `select2` synchronization primitive is a wait-free protocol, that selects one and only one thread from 2 threads** (thats why it is called `select2`).
 The core protocol provides the following guarantees:

 * **safe**: one and only one thread is selected at any time
 * **wait-free**: the selection protocol eventually terminates (ie. in finite steps)